zack3030/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that remove c and C from input
+ script that reverse its input